Donatello (Teenage Mutant Ninja Turtles)

-Donatello, nicknamed Don or Donnie, is a superhero and one of the four main characters of the Teenage Mutant Ninja Turtles comics and all related media.
-He is the smartest and often gentlest of his brothers, bearing a purple mask over his eyes.
+Donatello, nicknamed Donnie, is a superhero and one of the four main characters of the Teenage Mutant Ninja Turtles comics and all related media.
+He is the smartest and often gentlest of his brothers, wearing a purple mask over his eyes.
 He wields a bō staff, his primary signature weapon in all media.

-He is the adoptive and mutated son of Master Splinter, as well as the younger brother of Leonardo and Raphael, and the older brother of Michelangelo.
-He is the third eldest/second youngest brother of the turtles, and second-in-command of the team.
-A common trait in the franchise is that he is the tallest ninja turtle, demonstrated in the IDW comics, the DC crossover film, the 2014 reboot, and most notably, in the 2012 animated series.
-Donnie often speaks in technobabble with a natural aptitude for science and technology.
-His ninja skills are the lowest of the four turtles; as he relies on gadgets over combat skills.
-Like all of the brothers, he is named after a Renaissance artist; in this case, he is named after Italian sculptor Donatello.
+He is the adoptive and mutated son of Master Splinter and the brother of Leonardo, Raphael, and Michelangelo.
+He is the most rational and logical of the turtles, and second-in-command of the team.
+Donatello has a natural aptitude for science and technology and often speaks in technobabble.
+Thus, he generally prefers using gadgets in battle over hand-to-hand combat, although just as skilled as his brothers in that regard.
+Like his brothers, he is named after an Italian Renaissance artist, in this case Donatello.
 He is the favorite turtle of co-creator Peter Laird, who served as the basis of Donatello's personality.

-Fictional character biography
+Comic books

 Mirage Comics

 In the comics, Donatello is depicted as the calmest turtle.
-While the comics' portrayal of the team has no official command structure, in the early stories he is depicted as the next in command, and the closest brother to Leonardo.
+While the comics' portrayal of the team has no official command structure, he is depicted as the next in command in the early stories, and the closest brother to Leonardo.
 In the first issue, he is the one that killed the Shredder by knocking him and his grenade off the roof.
 The second issue elaborated more on each turtles' personalities and opened with Donatello soldering a circuit.
-Later in the issue, Donatello states that he is "familiar with some computer systems" and helps April O'Neil deactivate the Mousers.
+Later in the issue, Donatello reveals his familiarity with computer systems by helping April O'Neil deactivate the Mousers.
 During the turtles' exile to Northampton, Donatello becomes obsessed with fixing up and repairing the many broken things within the farmhouse they were living in.
 Most notably he spent days and nights fixing the boiler to give his family hot running water and builds a windmill and a water wheel to provide electricity.
 He also finds an old typewriter and writes his own personal credo.

-In the Donatello one shot, Donatello encounters an artist called Kirby (an homage to the comic artist Jack Kirby) whose mysterious crystal brings his drawings to life before disappearing.
+In the Donatello one-shot, Donatello encounters an artist called Kirby (an homage to the comic artist Jack Kirby) whose mysterious crystal brings his drawings to life before disappearing.
 The two newfound friends journey to a dimension inhabited by Kirby's creations and help the heroes defeat the invading monsters.

 In the Shades of Grey storyline, Casey Jones encounters the turtle by a ravine as he was pondering "the fractal structure of natural patterns".
 Casey accuses the turtle of using big words and acting better than everyone else.
 Donatello suggests they should continue the conversation when Casey is sober.
 Grabbing a stick, an angry Jones continually pokes the turtle until he loses his temper and sends Casey careening into the water.